What Happens When You Sign an Online Consumer Contract? Understanding the Fine Print

 Consumers have moved increasingly towards online shopping in the past few years due to convenience and efficiency

-Ultimately the Court overruled Quill and Bellas Hess, finding that the physical presence rule was untenable.[20]
-Subsequently, the Court analyzed the tax under the Complete Auto test and found that the connection between the activity and the taxing State was sufficient, as respondents had significant economic and virtual contacts with the State.
-However, it remains to be seen whether another Commerce Clause principle could nullify the Act.[21]
+The Court ultimately overruled Quill and Bellas Hess, holding that the physical presence rule was untenable.[20]
+Applying the Complete Auto test, the Court found that respondents had significant economic and virtual contacts with South Dakota.
+Nevertheless, it left open the possibility that another Commerce Clause principle could challenge the Act in the future.[21]

 Amazon, e-commerce, online shopping | The Effect of Tax Laws on Commercial Real Estate | Commercial Real Estate